 To encourage immersion into the Nicaraguan culture, all students live with Spanish-speaking families.
 Our partners in Nicaragua arrange accommodations with carefully selected host families.
 Past participants report that the informal learning with their family was as important as their coursework to their academic experience.
 In the words of a past student, "I was so glad to live with a host family rather than in a hotel or dorm.
 It was a great cultural experience."

-This faculty-led program receives funding from the Blugold Commitment Faculty-Led International Immersion Experiences (FLIIE) program, and each student is eligible to receive funding for only one FLIIE experience.
 By clicking on the following term, you will find more information on program costs.
 If the term you want to go abroad is not listed, please see the most recent term and add 7% to your estimate to factor in exchange rate fluctuations and tuition increases.
 Click on the buttons below to view that term's cost estimate.
+Note: FLIIE Blugold Commitment funding for this program running Winterim 2020 will be confirmed in March 2019.

 Learn More & How To Apply